On the number of excursion sets of planar Gaussian fields: Introduction

 \subsection{A special class of degenerate fields}

-As mentioned above, our methods do not cover the case in which $\rho$ is supported on two lines through the origin.
-In this section we consider a certain special class of such fields for which we can give a more or less complete description of $c_{NS}$ and $c_{ES}$.
+As mentioned above, our methods do not cover the case in which $\rho$ is supported on the union of two lines through the origin.
+In this section we consider a certain special class of such fields for which we can give a more or less complete description of $c_{LS}$ and $c_{ES}$.

 If the spectral measure $\rho$ is supported on a single line through the origin, it is well known that $f$ is almost surely constant in one direction and so in particular has no compact level domains.
-In this case, all of our results hold trivially with $c_{NS}$, $c_{ES}$ and the critical point densities identically equal to zero.
-The simplest non-trivial case of degenerate $\rho \notin \mathcal{P}$ are spectral measures which are supported on four or five points.
-In this case, we can compute $c_{ES}$ and $c_{NS}$ explicitly.
+In this case, all of our results hold trivially with $c_{LS}$, $c_{ES}$ and the critical point densities identically equal to zero.
+The simplest non-trivial case of degenerate $\rho$ are spectral measures which are supported on four or five points.
+In this case, we can compute $c_{ES}$ and $c_{LS}$ explicitly.

 Recall that a random variable $Y$ is said to be Rayleigh distributed with parameter $\sigma^2>0$, denoted $Y\sim\text{Ray}(\sigma)$, if $\mathbb{P}(Y\leq x)=1-e^{-x^2/(2\sigma^2)}$ for all $x\geq 0$. \begin{proposition} Let $f$ be the Gaussian field with spectral measure